WeiShaoD/neuroimage-menu/docs/source/Preprocessing/Preprocessing_menu.rst

 Although most people’s brains are similar - everyone has a cingulate gyrus and a corpus callosum, for instance - there are also differences in brain size and shape.
 As a consequence, if we want to do a group analysis we need to ensure that each voxel for each subject corresponds to the same part of the brain.
 If we are measuring a voxel in the visual cortex, for example, we would want to make sure that every subject’s visual cortex is in alignment with each other.

-Affine Transformations

-To warp the images to a template, we will use an affine transformation.
-This is similar to the rigid-body transformation described above in Motion Correction, but it adds two more transformations: zooms and shears.
-Whereas translations and rotations are easy enough to do with an everyday object such as a pen, zooms and shears are more unusual - zooms either shrink or enlarge the image, while shears take the diagonally opposite corners of the image and stretch them away from each other.
-The animation below summarizes these four types of linear transformations.

 Registration

 This alignment between the functional and anatomical images is called Registration.
 Most registration algorithms use the following steps: